Last updated on June 3rd, 2023 at 02:07 pm

 12. Bicycle Thieves (1942)

-Bicycle Thieves (also known as The Bicycle Thief) is considered a masterpiece of the neorealist movement, which depicted post-World War II Italy through a realistic and unadorned lens.
-The film follows a poor man in Rome who needs his bicycle to work, that explores themes of poverty, desperation, and the struggle to survive in post-war Italy.
-Read the article
+Bicycle Thieves (also known as The Bicycle Thief) is considered a masterpiece of the neorealist movement, which depicted post-World War II Italy through a realistic and unembellished lens.
+The film follows a poor man in Rome who needs his bicycle to work, and the struggle to survive in post-war Italy.
+Read more.

 13. Going My Way (1944)